AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 Remember that ssh is being run on port 2222 (not port 22)

 Logging into an ssh session as mitch on port 2222
+{% highlight bash %}
 >ssh mitch@i<p> -p 2222
+{% endhighlight bash %}

 We can see that the credentials are accepted
 This gives us our sixth answser

 >Answer: ssh

+Lets run:
+{% highlight bash %}
+"/bin/bash"
+{% endhighlight bash %}
-Lets run - "/bin/bash" - to convert into a bash shell to make things easier Immediately we are shown the user.txt file
+This will convert into a bash shell
+Immediately we are shown the user.txt file